sargyri/Drop_Lev/README.md

 # Drop_Lev

 Welcome to the DropLev project.
-In this depository you can find the data and machine learning algorithm that was develeoped for the prediction of surface tension of acoustically leitated droplets in the article: DOI...
+In this depository you can find the data and machine learning algorithm that was develeoped for the prediction of surface tension of acoustically levitated droplets in the article: DOI...

 The acoustic levitator that was used for the collection of the experimental data is insprired by TinyLev [1].
 A manuscript with the design and its experimental performance is being prepared.